scikit-build/scikit-build/README.rst

   currently.
 * The cache directory (``_skbuild``) may need to be deleted between builds in some cases (like rebuilding with a different Python interpreter).
+* AIX requires a newer version of CMake than the IBM-supplied CMake 3.22.0 from the AIX Toolbox for Open Source Software.
+We currently recommend building CMake from source on AIX.

 We are also working on improving scikit-build, so there are some upcoming changes and deprecations: